adrian-machnicki/SpringWorkshopForInterns/README.md

   1. Why to use any framework like Spring?
   2. What is Spring Framework?
   3. What is Spring Boot?
+  4. Inversion of Control & Dependency Injection
-  4. Spring Container
+  5. Spring Container
-  5. Spring Bean
+  6. Spring Bean
-  6. Bootstrapping Spring Boot App
+  7. Bootstrapping Spring Boot App

 II.
 Practical part
   7. Digging into code